ACannamela/Realms/Omnibus.md

 * Javelins must be made from new pipe foam and must have squishy-foam heads.
 * Any fletching added must be made out of foam, and the javelin may not be weighted in any way.
-* Javelins must be between 2’6” and 5’ in length.
+* Javelins must be between 2â€™6" and 5â€™ in length.
-* The word “Javelin” must also be written on the side of the weapon.
+* The word "Javelin" must also be written on the side of the weapon.

 ## 3.9: Shield Construction ## {#shield-construction}
 -----------------------------------------------------